rubysherpas/forem/README.md

   * [Forem - Textile formatter](https://github.com/nruth/forem-textile_formatter)

 It is preferrable that if you want to use your own formatter to set `Forem.formatter` to a class defined by you which contains a `format` method that will be used.
-If `Forem.formatter` is set then it will reference this formatter and not use the default.
+If `Forem.formatter` is set then it will reference this formatter and not use the default `simple_format` which is defined by Rails.

-Or see `Forem::FormattingHelper#as_formatted_html`, which you can override.

 ### Translations